Water Heater Replacement Cost

 - The fuel source required to power it

-Check out our guide, What water heater is the best, for a complete write-up of the different types of water heaters available.
+(Check out our guide, Water Heaters 101, for a complete write-up of the different types of water heaters available.)

 Team Austin is not a retailer, so we do not sell equipment separately from our installation services.
 However, as a purchaser and installer of water heaters, our due diligence involves understanding of the market in which we participate.
 The following estimates are based on more than eight decades of experience and research.

 - Standard electric WH equipment: $700-$1,500